skiggety/skiggety-utils/README.md

   - TODO: 'rod' would be a good name for a transparent screen locker.
 It would stand for "Read-Only Display"
 - TODO^4: output license summary in interactive programs (like you're supposed to)??
 - TODO^4: commit initial skigg-utils, to get to parity with what I already like to use
-- TODO^3: write a program to abbreviate output for use in the dashboard.
-You should be able to specify a maximum number of lines and pipe output through it, and it will do something like "head" or "tail" if necessary, but also display information about how many lines were removed/kept/found-in-total
-  - TODO^2: once we can abbreviate, maybe choose the linecounts for different things dynamically depending on the terminal size
 - TODO^4: consider supporting other shells:
   - TODO^4: consider supporting zsh
   - TODO: consider trying/supporting fish